-This roast is incredibly easy to put together.
-A bunch of garlic and herbs are shoved into slits of the skin.
-The great thing about pork is that it can dry out, but it takes quite a bit to get there.
+This bone in pork roast recipe is incredibly easy to put together.
+A bunch of garlic and herbs are pressed into slits of the skin.
+The great thing about pork is that it while it can dry out, it takes quite a bit to get there.
 This specific cut is nice in that it has a layer of fat between the skin and meat which keeps the meat moist throughout the cooking as it renders down and it soaked up by the meat in the resting phase.

 - 2 tbsp finely chopped fresh rosemary leaves